 Most importantly, you don’t have to worry about your competitors’ products popping up next to yours like you would with a marketplace.

 You can also decide how you group and price products, and whether you want to offer free shipping.
-Offering something for free at the checkout process can influence online consumer behavior, as customers want to believe they are getting a good deal.
+Offering something for free at the checkout process can influence online consumer behaviour, as customers want to believe they are getting a good deal.

 With your own website, it’s easier to experiment with this type of offer, since there are no strict rules or regulations with which you must comply.
 You also don’t have to worry about the impact these changes have on your conversions, since you don’t owe a percentage of each sale to a third-party, like you would on a marketplace.
 With a website, you ultimately control your storefront and have the ability to test and validate what works for your online business.

 5. It’s never been easier with plug-and-play ecommerce platforms

 With the rise of out-of-the-box ecommerce platforms like Shopify, Magento, Squarespace, and WooCommerce, creating a website can be a pretty straightforward and fast process. with store builder plugins that make running your small business easier than ever before.
 You can enter your details, choose from free or cheap templates, and create the shopping experience you want for your customers in real-time with site builders that allow you to drag-and-drop ecommerce store features to your preference.

 Several of the ecommerce platforms available today are hosted and easy to maintain, with no web developer or design team needed.
 These do-it-yourself tools make it effortless to update content, add products, and make other adjustments all on your own.

 Once your website is up and running, it can even be easy to integrate it with the other software you use.
 One common example is connecting your ecommerce platform to the system you use to manage order fulfilment.